Updated January 09, 2026

 HD Surround Vision

-Part of the optional Technology package, this feature provides drivers with a view all around the truck, which made backing into a narrow parking space child’s play.
+Part of the optional Technology package, this feature provides drivers with a view all around the truck, which makes backing into a narrow parking space child’s play.

-A turbo 4-cylinder engine powers every Colorado.
+The standard — and only — engine in the Colorado is a 4-cylinder 2.7-liter turbo that puts out 310 horsepower and 430 lb-ft of torque.
 Rear-wheel drive is standard in the two lower trims with 4-wheel drive available as an option.
 The top trims come standard with 4-wheel drive.
-No matter the engine or number of drive wheels, an 8-speed automatic transmission hustles engine production to the wheels.
+The engine is backed by an 8-speed automatic transmission.

-The Chevrolet Colorado has a maximum payload capacity of 1,684 pounds with a segment-leading maximum towing limit of 7,700 pounds.
+The Chevrolet Colorado has a maximum payload capacity of 1,700 pounds with a segment-leading maximum towing limit of 7,700 pounds.
+That’s the same tow rating as the available diesel in the last generation of the Colorado.
 For comparison, the Ford Ranger can tug up to 7,500 pounds.

 Chevrolet’s factory bumper-to-bumper limited warranty lasts three years or 36,000 miles, whichever happens first.
 Powertrains are covered for five years or 60,000 miles.
 This is typical for the class.
 Chevy also tosses in the first scheduled service for free.